SLAMS-Propelled Electron Acceleration at High-Mach Number Astrophysical Shocks: Introduction

 \section{Introduction}

 Astrophysical shocks driven by high-energy explosions are thought to be fast, having Mach numbers of $\gtrsim 100$.
 However, our understanding of shock evolution and electron acceleration is based on the results of particle-in-cell (PIC) simulations of shocks with Mach numbers of typically $< 40$.
 In such scenarios (e.g., \citealt{PEA}), the cosmic-ray-driven waves (\citealt{CR_streaming_inst}) saturate at lower levels of field amplification, $B_\perp \sim 2-3\,B_0$, where $B_\perp$ and $B_0$ are the strengths of the perpendicular (to the shock normal) field and the base field (which can be inclined relative to the shock normal), respectively.
 Hybrid shock simulations\footnote{In hybrid method, electrons are considered as massless fluid and ions as particles, which allows a much longer shock evolution compared to PIC, but at the cost of losing the physics of electron acceleration.} show that the amplification increases with the Mach number, reaching a factor of $\sim10$ in the case of $M\sim 100$ (\citealt{DamAnatoly2014}).
 These non-linear waves have a quasi-periodic field structure, which later forms density cavities via the filamentation (\citealt{filamentation_inst}, \citealt{cavities2013}) or cavitation instability \citep{cavitation_inst}.
 Similar non-linear structures preceded by the non-resonant modes appear in magnetohydrodynamic (MHD) simulations (\citealt{bell_inst}), where a prescribed current of high-energy cosmic rays (CRs) amplifies these structures to even higher levels ($\sim 100$).
 In the case of fast shocks found in young supernova remnants (SNRs), the amplified field within non-linear structures can intermittently become superluminal for adiabatic\footnote{Adiabatic (or magnetized) electrons are confined to the magnetic field.
 Their Larmor radius is small compared to the wavelength of the driven modes or the size of SLAMS.} (magnetized) electrons, meaning that electrons confined to the magnetic field would have to move faster than the speed of light along the highly inclined field lines to avoid being advected downstream.
-At fast oblique shocks where the ambient field inclination creates a persistent superluminal configuration, electrons are generally limited to few cycles of shock drift acceleration (SDA) and, therefore, cannot reach CR energies (\citealt{rel_mag_shocks}).
+At very fast (usually relativistic) oblique shocks where the ambient field inclination creates a persistent superluminal configuration, electrons are generally limited to few cycles of shock drift acceleration (SDA) and, therefore, cannot reach CR energies (\citealt{rel_mag_shocks}).
+At non-relativistic high-Mach number oblique shocks, electrons can get energized or accelerated by a variety of mechanisms.
+Shock reflected electrons can drive the waves on their own scales in the foreshock region.
+Electrostatic waves which are the fastest growing, enable electrons ``surfing'' on the leading shock edge to accelerate by the mechanism of shock-surfing acceleration \citep{ssa}.
+The firehose and whistler modes which are further driven by reflected electrons lead to electron scattering and return to the shock (\citealt{MarioAnatoly2011}, \citealt{qperp_1d_acc}).
+The mechanism of electron acceleration on such waves is known as the stochastic shock drift acceleration (SSDA; \citealt{SSDA}).
+The results of recent kinetic simulations (\citealt{Matsumoto}, \citealt{Amano}) showed that SSDA significantly contributes to electron acceleration at high-Mach number quasi-perpendicular shocks.
+These mechanisms lead to the generation of a power-law electron spectra with steep slopes.
+However, the maximum attainable energy in such acceleration processes is limited by the scale of the waves.